 Visit our archives and special collections

-Please email the Archives team with any enquiries.
+Please email the Archives team at email@example.com to make an appointment to visit our Archives Research Room or with any enquiries.

 Any personal data collected through our enquiry service is kept in accordance with UK Data Protection Legislation.
 For more information about what we do with your personal data see our privacy notice.

 Due to the unique nature of archive material, our collections can only be accessed in our Research Room and you will need to make an appointment to view them.
 Items from the collections are not available for borrowing.
 Find out more about copying material.

 Before you come to the Research Room please use our online catalogue to help you find relevant material and their unique reference numbers.
 To allow us to retrieve the items from the archive please email us (email@example.com) the reference numbers, giving us at least 24 hours’ notice.

 Please read our Research Room regulations before visiting.